InterworldTransport/Clados/Readme.txt

 see if it is already reported, it would be appreciated.
 Tell us you found it either way, though, because it helps to know the number of impacted people.

-If you want to check up on what is going on, feel free to drop by the Twitter account for Interworld Transport.
-That is where status updates are posted lately.
+If you want to check up on what is going on, drop by the Bivector Discord server where I hang out, or leave a note at the GitHub project.

-I also hang out on the Discord server operated by the folks behind bivector.net.

 Thanks for your support!